Magritte Award for Best Screenplay

 The Magritte Award for Best Screenplay (French: Magritte du meilleur scénario original ou adaptation) is an award presented annually by the Académie André Delvaux.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 The 1st Magritte Awards ceremony was held in 2011 with Jaco Van Dormael receiving the award for his work in Mr. Nobody.
-As of the 2022 ceremony, Ann Sirot and Raphaël Balboni are the most recent winners in this category for their work in Madly in Life.
+As of the 2026 ceremony, Charlotte Devillers and Arnaud Dufeys are the most recent winners in this category for their work in We Believe You.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.